 Sun rays barely peeked over the horizon when I awakened to a new day.
 A steady breeze rustled the leaves of the tree by the bedroom window.
 Nary a cloud in sight in the foreground of a blue sky.
 I closed my eyes, taking in the quiet and stillness of the morning for a moment … Continue reading The Art of Existing

 It was a sunny day, and I was nearing the end of my fourth month of unemployment.
 I had two job offers sitting in my email inbox.
 Anxiety, excitement, bemusement coursed through me.
-While I loved the time I had for hobbies and freelancing, the prospect of a full-time job was attractive for … Continue reading Tale of the Anxious Decision Maker
+While I loved the time I had for hobbies and freelancing, the prospect of a full-time job was attractive for … Continue reading How to Tame Your Inner Anxious Decision Maker

 I woke up in a cold sweat on a warm night.
 My eyes scanned the room for any perceived threat, my breathing labored.
 There was only the fan blowing humid air around the bedroom.
 ‘Why?
 I thought I dealt with that side of me,’ my thoughts flitted around my mind.
 ‘I’m not that kind … Continue reading Hello Darkness, My Old Friend